 The most romantic bridges in Amsterdam

 The Dutch capital might not be known as a particularly romantic city but it sure has its romantic spots.
-Especially among the many canals the city is known for throughout the world for it's canals, often even dubbed the 'Venice of the north'.
+Especially among the many canals the city is known for throughout the world, often even dubbed the 'Venice of the north'.
 The city has over 100 kilometres in waterways and because the national mode of transport is the bike and not a boat, Amsterdam also has a lot of bridges.

 Over 1900 of them in fact and while many have names, they all have a number, counting from the city centre to the suburbs of the city.
-To make a list of the top bridges in the city is nearly impossible but this are some the most romantic.
+To make a list of the top bridges in the city is nearly impossible but these are some the most romantic bridges in Amsterdam.
 And we can recommend some romantic canal cruises for your Valentine’s Day date.

 As possibly the best known and most photographed, the Skinny Bridge, or Magere Brug, is a good place to start.
 Only pedestrians and cyclist can use this crossing spanning the Amstel river between the Kerkstraat and the Nieuwe Kerkstraat.

 Counted as number 242, this wooden, double draw bridge has a rich history dating back to the late 17th century.
 It's earliest iteration had 13 arches, whereas today there are 9 arches.
 The middle arch is used by canal boats and other river traffic to pass underneath.

 From eternal love it is easy to jump to one of the smallest bridges in the city, which is often used for wedding proposals and wedding photoshoots.
 The Liefdesbruggetje, number 172, spans across a the drainage system in Sarphatipark.
 No boats pass underneath it but plenty of people cross it on foot.

 Surrounded by greenery, standing on this wooden foot bridge gives you an unobstructed view over a large part of the park.
 When you look at the bridge from the park you can see a glacial erratic beneath it.
 This rock was brough to the area by land ice during the penultimate ice age.